-The Management Board is responsible for monitoring and implementation of risk mitigation measures and making sure that the Bank operates within the established risk parameters.
-Corporate Credit Risk Block, Retail Business Block and General Banking Risks Block executives (hereinafter jointly referred to as "Risk Management Block") are responsible for the overall risk management and compliance functions, ensuring the implementation of common principles and methods for identifying, measuring, managing and reporting both financial and non-financial risks.
+The Management Board is responsible for monitoring and implementing risk mitigation measures, and ensuring that the Group operates within established risk parameters.
+Corporate Credit Risk Block and Retail and General Banking Risks Block executives (hereinafter jointly referred to as "Risk Management Block") are responsible for the overall risk management and compliance functions, ensuring the implementation of common principles and methods for identifying, measuring, managing and reporting both financial and non-financial risks.
 It reports directly to the Chairman and indirectly, through the Risk and Internal Controls Committee to the Board of Directors.